All Episodes

 A few days later, Friedman, the friend of Romney's, the tattletale here, entered Stevens Hall off the screw's collegiate quad to find Romney marching out of his own room ahead of a prep school posse, shouting about their plan to cut Lauber's hair.

-Freedman followed them to a nearby room where they came upon Lauber, tackled him, pinned him to the ground, as Lauber, his eyes filling with tears, screamed for help.
+Friedman followed them to a nearby room where they came upon Lauber, tackled him, pinned him to the ground as Lauber, his eyes filling with tears, screamed for help.

 Romney repeatedly clipped his hair with a pair of scissors.

-Friedman now a dentist, Philip Maxwell a lawyer, Thomas Buford, a retired professor, uh, prosecutor, and David Seed, a retired principal, spoke on the record.
+Four of them, Friedman, now a dentist, Philip Maxwell, a lawyer, Thomas Buford, a retired professor, up prosecutor, and David Seed, a retired principal, spoke on the record.

 The men have differing political affiliations, although mostly lean Democrat.